ankita2006-code/-FUTURE_UX_01/README.md

 A fully responsive luxury salon landing page developed using only HTML  as part of the Future Interns internship program.
 There is only one file: HTML.

-Even though it uses CSS and JavaScript, everything is embedded inside the same HTML file:

-<style> → contains all CSS

-<script> → contains all JavaScript

-No external CSS file

-No external JS file

-No frameworks

-So technically this is a:

-Single-page static HTML website with inline CSS & JavaScript

-Here’s a corrected and simplified README reflecting that:

-💎 Glamour Studio — Luxury Salon Website
+FUTURE_UX_01

+A fully responsive luxury salon landing page developed as part of the Future Interns Internship Program.

-A fully self-contained, single-file luxury salon website built using pure HTML with embedded CSS and JavaScript.
+This project is a single-page static website built using pure HTML, with embedded CSS and JavaScript.
+The entire application exists in a single file, with no external dependencies or frameworks.

+Project Overview

+Type: Static Single-Page Website

+Domain: Luxury Salon / Glamour Studio

+Files: One (index.html)

+Frameworks: None

+Backend: None

+All styling and scripting are written inline using <style> and <script> tags within the HTML file.

-📦 Project Structure
+Project Structure
 glamour-studio/
-│
-└── index.html   # Entire website (HTML + CSS + JS in one file)
+└── index.html   // Complete website (HTML + CSS + JavaScript)

-There are no additional files required.
+No additional files are required to run the project.

-🛠 Technologies Used
+Technologies Used

 HTML5

-Embedded CSS3
+CSS3 (embedded)

-Embedded Vanilla JavaScript
+Vanilla JavaScript (embedded)

 Google Fonts (via CDN)

-Pexels image (via URL)
+Pexels images (via external URLs)

-No frameworks.
-No libraries.
-No build tools.
-No backend.
+There are no frameworks, libraries, build tools, or backend services used.

-🚀 How to Run
+How to Run

+Clone or download the repository

-Save the file as:
+Open the index.html file

-index.html

-Double-click to open in any browser.
+Double-click to launch it in any modern web browser

-That’s it.
+No installation or configuration is required.

-🌐 Deployment
+Deployment

-Because it’s a single static file, you can deploy it on:
+Because this is a static, single-file project, it can be deployed easily on:

 GitHub Pages